jpt13653903/tree-sitter-vhdl/Readme.md

 ## Neovim Setup Process

-This parser has not been merged into the official tree-sitter yet, so you need to perform a manual setup process.
+This parser has been merged into the official nvim-treesitter, so it should work out of the box after adding it to the list of languages to install.

-Configure your `treesitter.lua` (or equivalent) as follows:
+If you would like to use the `develop` branch instead (because it contains the latest features that might not have been merged upstream yet), configure your `treesitter.lua` (or equivalent) as follows:

 ```lua
 local parser_config = require('nvim-treesitter.parsers').get_parser_configs()